cpwrs/americano.nvim/README.md

 ## Usage

-Download americano with any neovim package manager.
+Download americano with any package manager on neovim latest.
 Add `colorscheme americano` (vimscript) or `require('americano').colorscheme()` (lua) to apply the colorscheme.

 ## Configuration